eznix86/ietf-app/README.md

 # ietf_app

-Application for the IETF Meetings
+Application Mobile for the IETF Meetings

 ## Screenshot